ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

 ```

-The following log demonstrates that the synchronous Publisher sends the sequence of items in the caller's thread, and the synchronous Subscribers receive the sequence of items in the Publisher's thread _one at a time_.
+The following log demonstrates that the synchronous Publisher sends the sequence of items in the caller's thread, and the synchronous Subscribers receive the sequence of items in the Publisher's thread (the same caller's thread) _one at a time_.

 ```